Xenon-2/Futaba-Multiprotocol/README.md

 **Power consumption**<br />
 With Futaba T14SG power consumption with internal module is 152mah.<br />
-With this system and Banggood iRangeX IRX4 Plus 2.4G power consumption is almost identical, 153mah.<br />
+With this system and iRangeX IRX4 Plus 2.4G power consumption is almost identical, 153mah.<br />
 So no issue with battery.<br />

 **Supported protocols**<br />
-All the protocols of the Banggood IRANGEX are supported.<br />
+All the protocols of the IRANGEX are supported.<br />
 With scdcard a file named PROT.TXT is scanned to let browse supported protocols.<br />
 User can choose protocols to use instead of browsing more then 100 protocols.<br />
 Here is an example of PROT.TXT file(if sdcard is not present, system defaults to the protocols as shown in the example below):<br />